-RECOGNIZING ALSO the need for the Organization to have in place criteria against which the capabilities and performance, of mobile satellite communication systems for use in the GMDSS may be verified and evaluated;
+RECOGNIZING ALSO the need for the Organization to have in place criteria against which the capabilities and performance of mobile satellite communication systems for use in the GMDSS may be verified and evaluated,

-1. ADOPTS the Criteria for the Provision of Mobile Satellite Communication Systems in the GMDSS set out in the Annex to the present resolution;
+1. ADOPTS the "Criteria for the provision of mobile satellite communication systems in the Global Maritime Distress and Safety System (GMDSS)", set out in the annex to the present resolution;

-- 2. INVITES Governments, when permitting ships flying their countries' flag to carry maritime mobile satellite equipment for use in the GMDSS to require those ships to carry equipment which can utilize only those satellite systems that have been recognized by IMO and conform to the Performance Standards adopted by the Organization for use in the GMDSS, in accordance with the criteria set out in sections 2 to 5 of the Annex; - 3.
-REQUESTS the Maritime Safety Committee to: - (a) apply the criteria set out in the Annex to the present resolution, via the procedure set out in section 2 of the Annex, for the evaluation of satellite systems notified by Governments for possible recognition for use in the GMDSS, within the context of the relevant regulations of SOLAS chapter IV; and - (b) ensure that mobile satellite communication systems recognized by the Organization for use in the GMDSS are compatible with all appropriate SOLAS requirements, and also that such recognition takes into account existing operational procedures and equipment performance standards; - 4.
-REQUESTS the Maritime Safety Committee to keep this resolution under review and take appropriate action as necessary to secure the long-term integrity of the GMDSS; and - 5.
-REVOKES resolution A.888(21) and MSC/Circ.1077.
+2. INVITES Governments, when permitting ships entitled to fly the flag of their State to carry maritime mobile satellite equipment for use in the GMDSS, to require those ships to carry equipment which can utilize only those satellite systems that have been recognized by IMO and conform to the performance standards adopted by the Organization for use in the GMDSS, in accordance with the criteria set out in sections 2 to 5 of the annex;

+- 3. REQUESTS the Maritime Safety Committee to: - (a) apply the criteria set out in the annex to the present resolution, through the procedure set out in section 2 of the annex, to evaluate satellite systems notified by Governments for possible recognition for use in the GMDSS, within the context of the relevant regulations of SOLAS chapter IV; and - (b) ensure that mobile satellite communication systems recognized by the Organization for use in the GMDSS are compatible with all appropriate SOLAS requirements, and also that such recognition takes into account existing operational procedures and equipment performance standards;

+4. REQUESTS ALSO the Maritime Safety Committee to keep this resolution under review and take appropriate action as necessary to secure the long-term integrity of the GMDSS;

+5. REVOKES resolution A.888(21) and MSC/Circ.1077.